Bdwrds/flask_trials/readme.md

 ### Example
 visit - http://127.0.0.1:5000/sentiment
 enter:"The film was terrible.
-Nicholas Cage was brilliant ofcourse, but the everything else was awful."
+Nicholas Cage was brilliant of course, but the everything else was awful."

 results:
 {